MSc Human Resource Management (Top up)

 What you will cover

-You can take two routes to the MSc - via an Independent Study or via two taught modules.
+You can take two routes to the MSc - via an Independent Study or via two taught modules (this route is subject to demand):

 The 60 credit Independent Study allows you to explore in greater detail – and from a focused strategic perspective – an area of your choice based on a real management issue.
 It will bring together all your previous learning and experience, and provide evidence of the link between HRM/HRD and improved business performance.